Mortgage Financing And Home Loans

 This occurs once you have played with a payment calculator, budgeted, found your home and your offer to purchase has been accepted.
 At this point, your mortgage broker/lender in conjunction with your REALTOR® shall receive all pertinent property details and pending purchase details (price, conditions, terms, etc).

 This mortgage calculator can be used to figure out monthly payments of a home mortgage loan, based on the home's sale price, the term of the loan desired, buyer's down payment percentage, and the loan's interest rate.
+This calculator factors in PMI (Private Mortgage Insurance) for loans where less than 20% is put as a down payment.
+Also taken into consideration are the town property taxes, and their effect on the total monthly mortgage payment.

 Typically the time needed for a lender to assess and approve the mortgage financing application will be three to ten business days.